waelmahrous/wormhole/README.md

 **wormhole** is a tiny shell utility that lets you “open” a destination in one terminal, then instantly send or copy to it from anywhere else.
 No more typing long paths, no more hunting for the right directory.
 If you already have a terminal open where you want things to go, that location becomes your wormhole.

+Might turn this into a tmux plugin, there is minimal support for that atm.

 ---

 ## Features